MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 ---
-title: "Forms troubleshooting guide  (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Troubleshoot form issues in model-driven apps  (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn about how to resolve the common issues on model-driven apps forms." # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 11/10/2020 ms.reviewer: "" ms.service: powerapps ms.topic: "article"
+This abstract displays in the search result. ms.custom: "" ms.date: 11/12/2020 ms.reviewer: "" ms.service: powerapps ms.topic: "article"